 Within the research project the emissions of individual building materials (simple combinations and building walls and floors) will be compared under controlled conditions in test chambers with installation situations in model rooms and their indoor air quality.
 Based on the results, it should be possible to correctly evaluate and prioritize the different influencing factors.

-Primarily, the precise scenario for the simulation of real indoor conditions will be defined.
-Four different wall constructions (and floors) will be tested in the laboratory as well as in real buildings.
-Wall constructions are chosen which are most frequently used.
-The building materials used will be tested against the requirements of the Committee for the Health-related Evaluation of Building Products (“Ausschuss zur gesundheitlichen Bewertung von Bauprodukten”, AgBB).
+In order to implement the project, we first defined the exact scenario for the simulation of real conditions indoors.
+All things considered, we build four different building walls (and floors) and test them in the laboratory as well as in real buildings.
+We choose wall constructions which are often used, according to the opinion of the project partners and the construction companies.
+We examine the building materials used to determine the extent to which they comply with the requirements of the Committee for Health-related Evaluation of Building Products (Ausschuss zur gesundheitlichen Bewertung von Bauprodukten – AgBB).
 In addition, basic conditions such as temperature, humidity, air exchange, duration of the test and possible test cycles with changing boundary conditions are defined.

-The wall constructions (and floors) will be tested over several months to evaluate whether a statement is possible on the medium term expected indoor air concentration of VOC.
+We test the building walls (and floors) over several months to evaluate whether a statement about the medium term expected indoor air concentration of the VOC is possible.
 The same applies to a selection of tests in test chambers.
 In addition, an odour test (according to ISO 16000-28 and ISO 16000-30) is carried out.

-Conclusions for a future consideration of wood products in the installed state with regard to their emission assessment are to be drawn from the results.
-Furthermore, they can be used to derive recommendations for users, industry, authorities, tendering, and contracting.
+Conclusions for a future consideration of wood products in the installed state with regard to their emission assessment are to be drawn from results.
+Furthermore, it can be used to derive recommendations for users, industry, authorities, tendering and contracting.
 It should also be assessed whether a statement about the long-term behaviour of the materials is representative of a study over the normatively scheduled period of 28 days.

 Do the results of emission tests of individual building materials deliver sufficient information for the assessment of the air concentrations in real indoor rooms?